qdrant/landing_page/qdrant-landing/content/articles/io_uring.md

 ## And what about Qdrant?

-Qdrant can store everything in memory, but it's often advisable to store data to disk, so that it can survive a reboot and memory requirements can be reduced (at the cost of some performance and disk requirements).
+Qdrant can store everything in memory, but not all data sets may fit, which can require storing  on disk.
 Before io\_uring, Qdrant used mmap to do its IO.
 This leads to some modest overhead (because the kernel needs to continuously write back changes from memory to disk), but works quite well with the asynchronous nature of Qdrant's core.

 One of the great optimization tricks Qdrant pulls is quantization (either scalar or [product](https://qdrant.tech/articles/product-quantization/)-based).